Marxist literary criticism

-Marxism was introduced by Karl Marx.
-Most Marxist critics who were writing in what could chronologically be specified as the early period of Marxist literary criticism, subscribed to what has come to be called "vulgar Marxism."
-In this thinking of the structure of societies, literary texts are one register of the superstructure, which is determined by the economic base of any given society.
-Therefore, literary texts are a reflection of the economic base rather than "the social institutions from which they originate" for all social institutions, or more precisely human–social relationships, are in the final analysis determined by the economic base.

-According to Marxists, even literature itself is a social institution and has a specific ideological function, based on the background and ideology of the author.
+Marxist literary criticism is a theory of literary criticism based on the historical materialism developed by philosopher and economist Karl Marx.
+Marxist critics argue that even art and literature themselves form social institutions and have specific ideological functions, based on the background and ideology of their authors.
 The English literary critic and cultural theorist Terry Eagleton defines Marxist criticism this way: "Marxist criticism is not merely a 'sociology of literature', concerned with how novels get published and whether they mention the working class.
-Its aim is to explain the literary work more fully; and this means a sensitive attention to its forms, styles and, meanings.
+It aims to explain the literary work more fully; and this means a sensitive attention to its forms, styles and, meanings.
 But it also means grasping those forms styles and meanings as the product of a particular history."
 In Marxist criticism, class struggle and relations of production are the central instruments in analysis.

+Most Marxist critics who were writing in what could chronologically be specified as the early period of Marxist literary criticism, subscribed to what has come to be called "vulgar Marxism".
+In this thinking of the structure of societies, literary texts are one register of the superstructure, which is determined by the economic base of any given society.
+Therefore, literary texts reflect the economic base rather than "the social institutions from which they originate" for all social institutions, or more precisely human–social relationships, are in the final analysis determined by the economic base.